NYU-DiffusionMRI/DESIGNER-v2/docker_deps/README.md

 4. Update this README by adding the new image information (tag, commit hash for Docker file, and dependency version) to the appropriate table.
 <br>

 5. Create a Pull Request and verify that the new build passes the CI pipeline.
-If the build fails, you'll need to modify the dependency Docker file and repeat the process from step 1.
+If the build fails, modify the dependency Docker file and repeat the process from step 1.
 Once the PR is approved and merged to the main branch, the **nyudiffusionmri/designer2:main** image will be automatically built and pushed to Docker Hub.